 How do you like the new Slayer record ‘Christ Illusion’?

 I haven’t heard it yet.
-Well, I’ve heard bits and pieces of it but I need to hear the whole thing.
-When I go home I’m going to buy it.
+Well, I’ve heard bits and pieces of it, but I need to listen to the whole thing.
+When I go home, I’m going to buy it.

 LIFE AFTER SLAYER…

-After Slayer you cut your hair and joined in ‘nu metal’ band called Systematic.
-Would you tell some more about that period in your career?
+After Slayer, you cut your hair and joined in a ‘nu metal’ band called Systematic.
+Would you tell me some more about that period in your career?

-I don’t know if it was a nu metal band but Systematic was a band that originally, before they were called Systematic and before I joined Slayer for “Diabolus in Musica”, I had formed the band that became Systematic with two of the members of that band; the singer and the other guitar player.
-So, I actually introduced that band to Slayer’s manager to kinda help them get going.
-Yeah, they were managed by Rick Sales, or by his company.
-But, yeah when I left Slayer I wasn’t gonna stop playing drums and I was friends with those guys and I wasn’t in a band and they needed a drummer so I just decided to jam with them.
-So, if I was still in Slayer I would have cut my hair anyways because I had it long for such a long time and every time I looked in the mirror I wanted to shave it off.
-If I was in Slayer I would have shaved if off anyways and grown it out like I did now.
+I don’t know if it was a nu-metal band.
+Still, Systematic was a band that originally before they were called Systematic.
+Before I joined Slayer for “Diabolus in Musica,” I had formed the band that became Systematic with two of the members of that band; the singer the other guitar player.
+So, I actually introduced that band to Slayer’s manager to kind of help them get going.
+Yeah, they were managed by Rick Sales or by his company.
+But, yeah, when I left Slayer, I wasn’t going to stop playing drums, and I was friends with those guys, and I wasn’t in a band, and they needed a drummer, so I just decided to jam with them.
+So, if I was still in Slayer, I would have cut my hair anyway because I had it long for such a long time, and every time I looked in the mirror, I wanted to shave it off.
+If I was in Slayer, I would have shaved it off anyways and grown it out as I did now.

 You also did some touring with Systematic?

 I probably did about four months.